Money

 This depends.
 In the short term, a credit card application will be recorded on your credit record.
 If you make multiple applications in a short space of time, this could affect your credit score.

-However, if doing a credit card balance transfer means you are better able to make all of your repayments on time consistently and repay your debt faster, this help improve your credit score in the long run.
+However, if doing a credit card balance transfer helps you to make all of your repayments on time consistently and repay your debt faster, this could help improve your credit score in the long run.

-Again, closing your old credit card account is important here as it will you won’t be managing multiple credit cards, which could increase your chances of missing payments.
+Again, closing your old credit card account is important here because you won’t be managing multiple credit cards, which could increase your chances of missing payments.

 You can use a balance transfer credit card to make purchases or pay expenses (like bills) and withdraw cash (a cash advance) just like you would with any other credit card.
 Just be aware that you’ll generally be charged interest on these purchases, even during the balance transfer offer period.